ferrislovescpp/hwid-grabber/README.md

-# hwid
+# HWID GRABBER

-hwid grabber made for project based learning purposes
+a hwid grabber made for project based learning purposes

-# ERROR CODE KEY
+# ERROR CODES
-we use a hierarchical structure in a 3 digit system,
+as part of my "project based learning" journey, i decided to approach a broad amount of subjects regardless of their necessity, one of them being error code structuring. for this project i decided to use a hierarchical structure following a consistent format.

-ERROR 1.xx (MOTHERBOARD SERIAL NUMBER ERRORS)
+* **error code** 1.xx - (MOTHERBOARD SERIAL NUMBER ERRORS)

 ERROR 2.xx (USN JOURNAL VOLUME ID ERRORS)